comworkio/covid19/README.md

 * getopt
 * curl
 * cron
-* ElasticStack / ELK (ElasticSearch and Kibana are enough for this project)
+* ElasticStack / ELK (ElasticSearch and Kibana are enough)

 ## Keep the data up to date